AP Was There: Actress Sharon Tate, others found slain

 A 19-year-old, bare-chested caretaker was arrested in a guest cottage at the mansion and booked on suspicion of murder.

-Police identified four of the five victims as:
+Police identified the five victims as:

 — Sharon Tate, 26, a pregnant honey-blond actress who played sexy parts in movies, including “Valley of the Dolls,” and slapstick comedy on television’s “Beverly Hillbillies.”